zenab12/QR-Code-Challenge/README.md

 ```

 ### Continued development
-I will use flexbox and grid templates in comming Challenges with Allah willing  in professional way.
+I will use flexbox and grid template in comming Challenges with Allah willing  in professional way.

 ### Useful resources